 Signs and Symptoms

-Children with Duchenne muscular dystrophy (DMD) are often late walkers.
+Boys with DMD are often late walkers.

-By school age, children may walk on their toes or the balls of their feet with a slightly waddling gait, and fall frequently.
+By school age, children may walk on their toes or the balls of their feet with a slightly waddling gait and fall frequently.
 To try to keep their balance, they may stick out their bellies and pull back their shoulders.
 Children also have difficulty raising their arms.

-In the teen years, activities involving the arms, legs or trunk may require assistance or mechanical support.Pain and sensation
+In the teen years, activities involving the arms, legs, or trunk may require assistance or mechanical support.

 Pain and sensation